wilwe21/wmp/README.md

-beta version of media player app made with electron and react js
+beta version of media player app made with rust and gtk4